angelnu/esphome/devices/pcb-led_lights/README.md

 - [3D Printed box](FreeCAD)
 - [FreeCad file](FreeCAD/pcb-led-lights.FCStd)
-  - fix PCB with 3x M2 screws up to 7mm long
+  - fix PCB with 3x M2 screws up to 7mm long (M2X6mm work great)
-  - use up to 3x 3mm wide screws to fix to the wall
   - cover slack: 0.15 mm (enough that it holds without screws)
   - all parameters of the box are in the Settings Spreadsheet that you can change with FreeCAD if you need to adjust to your case
 - [3MF file - small box](FreeCAD/pcb-led-lights-Box.3mf)
 ![cage-render](pictures/cage-preview.png)